shirakawa gifu rural japan village

 Historic Kanazawa is a great place to learn about Japanese history and culture.
 Escaping the destruction of World War II, the city still has many of its original structures, such as samurai lodgings and geisha teahouses.

-The main attraction is Kenrokuen, one of Japan’s top three landscape gardens and considered by many to be the most beautiful of the trio.
+The main attraction is Kenrokuen, one of Japan’s top three landscape gardens, which is considered by many to be the most beautiful of the trio.
 The gardens were once the grounds of Kanazawa Castle and provide ample opportunity to learn about Japanese landscaping theory and philosophy.

 9. Kinosaki Onsen

-There are many onsen towns to choose from across the country, many of which lie off the beaten path in Japan for tourists, but are frequented by locals – making a visit an even more authentic Japanese experience.
+There are many onsen towns across the country from which to choose.
+Many lie off the beaten path in Japan for tourists but are frequented by locals, offering an even more authentic Japanese experience.

-Our favourite is the picturesque Kinosaki Onsen in the Kansai region, which features in our Japan Honeymoon itinerary with a stay at the romantic and intimate Nishimuraya Honkan ryokan (see above video).
+Our favourite is the picturesque Kinosaki Onsen in the Kansai region, which is featured in our Japan Honeymoon itinerary, with a stay at the romantic and intimate Nishimuraya Honkan ryokan (see above video).

 Japan Off the Beaten Path with Wayfairer Travel

 Visit our Luxury Japan Holidays page or browse our Rural Japan Explorer itinerary for more ideas on how to get off the beaten path in Japan.
-Our luxury travel specialists are always on hand to discuss holiday ideas, to create a tailor-made luxury holiday catered to your needs and interest
+Our luxury travel specialists are always on hand to discuss holiday ideas and create a tailor-made luxury holiday catered to your needs and interests.

 By Rose Dorgan